ScottyFullStack/get_started_with_prometheus/README.md

 ## ./deployment.yml
 This is the deployment yaml for Prometheus.
 This includes a container for both Prometheus and Alertmanager, as well as Volume definitions tied to our configs mentioned above.

-# That's all there is to it.
-Happy Learning!